 - emphysema

-- exposure to chemicals like asbestos, radon, or uranium
+- exposure to chemicals such as asbestos, radon, and uranium

-Minimizing your exposure to cancer-causing substances like uranium and wearing proper safety equipment when you do handle them may also lower your risk.
+Minimizing your exposure to cancer-causing substances, such as uranium, and wearing proper safety equipment if you handle them may also lower your risk.

-Lung nodules are small growths in your lungs less than 30 mm in diameter.
-The majority of these nodules aren’t cancerous, but the risk becomes higher with increased size.
+Lung nodules are small growths in your lungs, less than 30 mm in diameter.
+Most nodules are not cancerous, but the risk increases as they become larger.

 A doctor may want to perform regular follow-ups for nodules larger than 6 mm or for smaller nodules if you have a high risk of lung cancer.